-The New York Philharmonic this week announced that Dutch composer Louis Andriessen is the recipient of its Marie-Josée Kravis Prize, an award consisting of $200,000 and a commission for the orchestra.
+The New York Philharmonic this week announced that Dutch composer Louis Andriessen is the recipient of its Marie-Josée Kravis Prize, an award consisting of $200,000 and a commission from the orchestra.
 Something of a lifetime achievement award, the prize has previously gone to Frenchman Henri Dutilleux (2011) and Danish composer Per Nørgård (2014).

 Andriessen, 77, is a veteran figure of European post-minimalism, whose first major works, notably Workers Union (1975) and De Staat (1972–76), were steeped in Marxist politics, the 1970s counterculture, and a brash instrumental pallet (he long refused to write for symphony orchestras in favor of quirkier ensembles).
 He has long since moved away from his early political statements, and recent works, like Theater of the World (about Dutch Renaissance thinker Athanasius Kircher) and Odysseus’ Women, have dealt mainly with historical and mythical subjects.